anthfuller/F7-LAS/docs/F7-LAS-QA.md

 - Threat scenarios mapped to specific layers.
 - Documentation and diagrams.

-See `CONTRIBUTING.md` (when available) or open a GitHub issue to discuss ideas.
+See `CONTRIBUTING.md` or open a GitHub issue to discuss ideas.